AlexCarusoFan4/WinyamaDroneYard/README.md

 winyamadroneyardstack-dronephotosb1234567-1234567890

-Create a folder in that bucket and upload all your photos into the bucket. `s3 sync` is useful for this, but any client will work.
+Create a new folder in that bucket for your project and upload your imagery dataset.
+The AWS CLI and `s3 sync` is useful for this, but any client will work.

 Make sure your folder name doesn't contain any spaces or problematic characters.